kgarner7/cider-music-listenbrainz-plugin/README.md

-# Cider ListenBrainz Scrobbler
+# Cider Libre.fm/ListenBrainz/Maloja Scrobbler

-This plugin allows you to scrobble tracks to ListenBrainz.
+This plugin allows you to scrobble tracks to Libre.fm, ListenBrainz and/or Maloja.
-To use it, you must get a [ListenBrainz Token](https://listenbrainz.org/profile/).

 **This plugin is not affiliated with Cider Collective**